inventaire/inventaire/README.md

  AWS is used to stock user book's images, if you don't want to use an AWS account, you can send a PR to make ./server/lib/knox-client.coffee configurable: it should be possible to just save pictures to ./client/public/images in development.
 It might be easy to do, I just couldn't give it the time it needs yet.

-Emails are disable in default config to avoid having to configure that too for development.
+Emails are disabled in default config to avoid having to configure that too for development.

 ##Day-dreaming on future evolutions